nglee/CPUvsGPU/README.md

 To study execution speed difference between CPU and GPU.

 ### Notes
-Tested on NVIDIA Jetson TX1 Development Kit.
+Tested on NVIDIA Jetson TX1 Development Kit with JetPack 3.1.

+Run `make` to compile and `test.sh` to compare execution speed.

 ### Descriptions